How everything–everything–changed for Netflix this week

 Amid the market hubbub, though, several things happened that signal a new trajectory for the streaming giant.
 Let’s take a look!

-1. Netflix is going promote its blockbuster franchises the same way Disney does
+1. Netflix is going to promote its blockbuster franchises the same way Disney does

 Earlier this year, Fast Company honored Chris Jaffe, Netflix’s VP of product innovation, as one of our Most Creative People in Business.
 In interviewing him about how he approaches his work, he pooh-poohed the Disney-style marketing approach of ladling out teaser trailers for the real teaser trailer and releasing still photos which reveal which A-lister will be appearing in the background as some obscure character who appeared only in Iron Man comic No. 342 in a movie that comes out in 2021.”I’ve done exhaustive testing,” Jaffe said.
 “Nine, 12, 18 months out—and it doesn’t seem to resonate.”
 Rather, he stated that Netflix uses a variety of means to alert people to new content when it’s “actionable,” which I interpreted to mean when one can add it to their watch list and be reminded when it’s available.